tsujamin/digi-approval/HACKING.md

 ## Basic Usage ##

  * Local: ```vagrant up local```
- * AWS: ```vagrant up aws --provider aws```.
+ * AWS omnibus: ```vagrant up aws --provider aws```.
 Be warned that output from Chef comes in very, very delayed chunks, rather than being live.
 You'll also need to reboot the machine for it to pick up the firewall rules.
+Avoid vagrant reload because that causes things to change IP address.
+Of course, by rebooting, you'll lose the devstack.
+ * AWS storage only: try not to touch this - it's running nicely and changing it requires poking around in rofltron's dns.
+ * AWS mini: `vagrant up aws-mini --provider aws`.
+Same caveats about firewalls apply, except rebooting doesn't affect storage any more.

 ```shell
 vagrant ssh [aws|local]